-- How does the court acquire any necessary information (fact or technical) and in what circumstances does it do so?
-In particular - - 1.
-Is there a technical judge, a judge with technical experience, a court appointed expert, an expert agreed by the parties, and/or parties' expert witness evidence?
+24. How does the court acquire any necessary information (fact or technical) and in what circumstances does it do so?
+In particular a) Is there a technical judge, a judge with technical experience, a court appointed expert, an expert agreed by the parties, and/or parties' expert witness evidence? b) What mechanisms are available for compelling the obtaining and protecting of evidence?
+Is disclosure or discovery available?